jjasghar/jjasghar.github.io/_posts/2015-11-15-using-carina-to-mimic-irccloud.markdown

 I spent some time looking for place to run this container from, I thought my development docker host, but it didn't seem right.
 I wanted a place that wouldn't rely on my 2 gig laptop having power.
-So I decided to look into [Carina][carina] which was announced at the Tokyo Summit.
-I went through [the setup][carina-setup] and had a working Docker Swarm cluster.
+So I decided to look into Carina which was announced at the Tokyo Summit.
+I went through the setup and had a working Docker Swarm cluster.
 Now I needed to get my container on this cluster.
 I did some head desk movements, some debugging, but eventually it came out to these steps.
 These are the actual commands I ran, and now, I have a working znc